TimotheeMathieu/Adaptive_stopping_MC_RL/scripts/README.md

 The script `plot_mujoco_comparisons.py` plots Adastop comparisons for the MuJoCo experiments.

-This script assumes its given the path to a directory `parent_dir` containing the evaluations in `.npy` format, as follows:
+This script assumes its given the path to a directory `parent_dir` containing a comparison directories for each environment:
 ```
 parent_dir
+- ant
-- ant.npy
+  - ant1.csv
-- halfcheetah.npy
+  - ...
-- humanoid.npy
+- halfcheetah
-- humanoid.npy
+  - halfcheetah1.csv
-- walker.npy
+  - ...
+...
 ```
+The directory `evaluations` in this repository contains all the information necessary to reproduce the AdaStop decision plots.

 Additionally, there are more options to control the elements of the plot: